Our ultimate goal

 Walking With The Wounded wants to hear from any employer which thinks this sounds like a good idea.
 We promise you won’t regret it.

 Sean was medically discharged from the Army after being diagnosed with Post Traumatic Stress Disorder, and his world came crashing down.

 He lost his wife and his family due to his erratic and sometimes volatile behaviour and before long he became another ex-soldier living on the streets.
 Sean remembers vividly the moment when he said to himself: “If I don’t start digging myself out of this hole now, it’s going to be too deep to escape from.”

 He contacted The Beacon, a homeless shelter located within the Catterick Garrison which provides housing for up to 31 vulnerable ex-servicemen and women, and started turning his life around.
 From that day forward Sean was given the help he needed and began to look to the future.

 With the support of Walking With The Wounded, Sean was able to start a new career as a dog handler, the charity helping him to purchase a new van and kit it out.
 He has put everything into his chosen career, working to pass all necessary qualifications, completed his Drug Dog Handler’s Course and is trained to handle Passive & Proactive Drugs Dogs.

 Ready to make a difference?

 Your business can change the lives of ex-servicemen and women, who have been dealt shattering blows but refuse to be beaten.
 These people are fighters; highly skilled with a work ethic second to none.
-All they ask is for a chance to prove their undoubted worth: please complete the form below to see how your business can benefit from working with an Armed Forces veteran.
+All they ask is for a chance to prove their undoubted worth.
+Please contact Heather Saunders on firstname.lastname@example.org or 020 7730 1554 to find out how your business can benefit from working with an Armed Forces veteran.